cdjq/DFRobot_SGP40/Python/raspberrypi/README.md

 def get_voc_index(self):
     """ Measure VOC index after humidity compensation :note  VOC index can indicate the quality of the air directly.
 The larger the value, the worse the air quality.
-    :note    0-100,no need to ventilate, purify
+    :note    0-100, no need to ventilate, purify
-    :note    100-200,no need to ventilate, purify
+    :note    100-200, no need to ventilate, purify :note    200-400, ventilate, purify
-    :note    200-400,ventilate, purify
-    :note    00-500,ventilate, purify intensely
+    :note    00-500, ventilate, purify intensely
     :return int  The VOC index measured, ranged from 0 to 500
     """
     raw = self.measure_raw()
     if raw<0: